skywalker007-cpu/nasaR/Proposal.md

 ## 3. API Selection
 **API Name:** NASA Open APIs
 **Why choose this API?**
-We chose NASA’s Open APIs due to their rich scientific data, which includes real-time space imagery, planetary exploration data, and asteroid tracking information.
-Moreover, the API offers immense potential for generating data visualization, which aligns with educational goals by making space science accessible.
-Thus, by using the package, it can provide a unique opportunity to bridge astronomy with statistical analysis in R.
+We used NASA's Open APIs because they are rich in scientific information that consists of real-time imagery of space, planetary research information, and information about tracking asteroids.
+Furthermore, the API has tremendous capability to create data visualization that fits the purposes of education through making the science of space understandable.
+Therefore, using the package, it has the possibility to create an innovative link between astronomy and statistical analysis using R.

 ## 4. Project Objectives
 The `nasaR` package aims to: